Iron(III) fluoride: Preparation, occurrence, reactions

 It also forms as a passivating film upon contact between iron (and steel) and hydrogen fluoride.
 The hydrates crystallize from aqueous hydrofluoric acid.

 The material is a fluoride acceptor.
-With xenon hexafluoride it forms [FeF4][XeF5].
+With xenon hexafluoride it forms [XeF5]+[FeF4]−.

 Pure FeF3 is not yet known among minerals.
 However, hydrated form is known as the very rare fumarolic mineral topsøeite.
 Generally a trihydrate, its chemistry is slightly more complex: FeF[F0.5(H2O)0.5]4·H2O.

 Applications

 The primary commercial use of iron(III) fluoride in the production of ceramics.

 Some cross coupling reaction are catalyzed by ferric fluoride-based compounds.
 Specifically the coupling of biaryl compounds are catalyzed by hydrated iron(II) fluoride complexes of N-heterocyclic carbene ligands.
 Other metal fluorides also catalyse similar reactions.
 Iron(III) fluoride has also been shown to catalyze chemoselective addition of cyanide to aldehydes to give the cyanohydrins.

 Safety

 The anhydrous material is a powerful dehydrating agent.
 The formation of ferric fluoride may have been responsible for the explosion of a cylinder of hydrogen fluoride gas.